dyhes/zulip/docs/development/setup-recommended.md

 the guest, which is sufficient to run everything in the development environment.
-If your host system has more CPUs, or you have enough RAM that you'd like to allocate more than 2GiB to the guest, you can improve performance of the Zulip development environment by allocating more resources.
+If your host system has more CPUs, or you have enough RAM that you'd like to allocate more than 2GiB to the guest, you can improve performance of the Aloha development environment by allocating more resources.

 To do so, create a `~/.zulip-vagrant-config` file containing the